 JSF Tag Library

-- JSF 2 InputText Example : This tutorial highlights the use of form inputs and how the values are managed by the bean and how the views are rendered.
+- InputText Example : This tutorial highlights the use of form inputs and how the values are managed by the bean and how the views are rendered.

-- JSF 2 GraphicImage Example : One of the most important component is a <h:graphicImage/> component.
+- GraphicImage Example : One of the most important component is a <h:graphicImage/> component.
 The graphicImage component renders an HTML image tag.
 This tag renders the HTML “img” element.

-- JSF 2 TextArea Example : one of the most important component is a <h:inputTextarea/> component.
+- TextArea Example : one of the most important component is a <h:inputTextarea/> component.
 The inputTextarea component renders an HTML AreaText element.

-- JSF 2 SelectManyMenu Example : The selectManyMenu is a component that been used for making multiple selection.
+- SelectManyMenu Example : This JSF tutorial provides details about how the selectManyMenu is a component that been used for making multiple selection.
 The using of selectManyMenu component can be achieved by means of using an inline selection values or by using a list of options defined in the managed bean.
 This tutorial explains how to use this tag with simple example.

-- JSF 2 CommandButton Example : This component does render an HTML submit button that work as a simple <input type=”submit”/>.
+- CommandButton Example : This JSF tutorial teaches you about how component does render an HTML submit button that work as a simple <input type=”submit”/>.
 JSF 2 does enhance the h:commandButton by allowing the command to invoke an associated action by passing a parameters for it.

-- JSF 2 CommandLink Example : That component does render an HTML anchor tag <a href/>.
+- JSF 2 CommandLink Example : This JSF tutorial explains about how command link component does render an HTML anchor tag <a href/>.
 JSF 2 does enhance the h:commandLink by allowing it to invoke an associated action by passing a parameters for it.
 The main attribute of the h:commandLink is an action attribute that accepts a method-binding expression for a backing bean action (method) to be invoked.